 Award Description

-Implementation Science Fellows will also learn about common evidence-based practices for autism and how these interventions are implemented and adapted across settings in order to meet the needs of caregivers, providers and healthcare systems.
-This will include learning how community-partnered; mixed-methods and qualitative research can be used to leverage the voices of autistic individuals, families, and community stakeholders to support meaningful research questions and processes.
+ACCESS Fellows will also learn about common evidence-based services for autism and how these services are implemented and adapted across settings in order to meet the needs of families, providers, and healthcare systems.
+This will include learning how community-partnered, mixed-methods and qualitative research can be used to empower the voices of autistic individuals, families, and community partners to support meaningful research questions and processes.

-Fellows, who are directly mentored by faculty, will gain experience working alongside key community stakeholders and will be involved in a highly active and productive community of interdisciplinary researchers and clinicians.
-This fellowship aims to serve as a steppingstone for doctoral programs in clinical psychology, community psychology, medical school and for students interested in public health.
+Fellows, who are directly mentored by faculty, will gain experience working alongside key community stakeholders and will be involved in a highly active and productive community of interdisciplinary students, clinicians, and researchers committed to community engagement, inclusivity, and service access.
+This fellowship aims to serve as a stepping stone for doctoral programs in clinical psychology, community psychology, school psychology, medical school and for students interested in public health.

-Implementation Science Fellows will guide a research project, from data collection through analysis and publication of results.
+ACCESS Fellows will guide a research project, from data collection through analysis and publication of results.
 Over two years, fellows will gain in-depth research experience through active engagement in community training and implementation efforts.
-Fellows also complete an intensive summer training seminar covering clinical research in autism, exposure to a variety of autism clinical services, grand rounds meetings (twice a month), implementation science lab meetings (weekly), community advisory board meetings, and ongoing didactic practica.
+Fellows also complete an intensive summer training seminar covering clinical research in autism, exposure to a variety of autism clinical services, grand rounds meetings (twice a month), ACCESS Lab meetings (weekly), community advisory board meetings, and ongoing didactic practica.

 Sponsor Institution